Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

 However sometimes the clouds do not collaborate and cover the icon of the Isle of Skye.

-Drive Portree to the Old Man of Storr - Viewpoint at Loch Fada
+Drive from Portree to the Old Man of Storr - Viewpoint at Loch Fada

 Once you drive past Portree, get on A855.